 Several hundred years ago DJ/producer/turntablist and all-around 100% upstanding dude DJ Eurok gave me my foundation with a series of DJ lessons.
 We worked together mixing OG funk 45s and sample-based hip-hop.
 I couldn’t be more grateful for his tutelage.
 Since then, its been a self-guided journey through the interwebs with late-night practice sessions and digital crate digging.

-What problems have you encountered at a wedding and how have you solved it?
+What problem(s) have you encountered at events and how have you solved it?

 Investing in a power conditioner for those rustic outdoor weddings with suspect sources of electricity and/or sharing a generator with the caterer’s mobile kitchen set-up.
 Always be in control with a good sense of humor and be ready to improvise on the rare occasion when the schedule goes off the rails.

 Who are your preferred DJ gear Manufacturers?